tap349/tap349.github.io/_posts/2019-07-30-react-native-onesignal-proxy.md

   ```

   though not strictly necessary, it's better to stick to the same version of
-  `react-native-onesignal` npm package since you have been already using it in
+  `react-native-onesignal` npm package since you've been already using it in
   your application.

 - update Android SDK dependency (using JAR)